 “That’s awesome!
 Whoever made that must be a real art fanatic…” GG

-DHL have made a mistake.
-They must have.
-They asked my Mum to craft.
-My Mum is allergic to craft.
-She once made a bumble bee out of a toilet roll and some tissue paper.
+I am allergic to craft.
+I once made a bumble bee out of a toilet roll and some tissue paper.
 It looked like a Chelsea goalie on a very bad day in the mud at Stamford Bridge.
-But it is no mistake, Mummy has been asked to take part in the DHL Chinese Whispers Crafty Blogger challenge (stop sniggering, I heard that).
+But needs must, so armed with some jumbo wooden pegs (and copious cups of coffee) we got started.

 Now as it happens, I struggle to doze off when my head hits the pillow.
 My brain sees any kind of physical down-time as an opportunity to strategise and get creative.
 Often I get a bit stressed about things that have happened during the day, or on the TV 🙂 So I have a set of worry dolls.
 I chat to them every night, stick them under my pillow, and they look after my worries so I don’t have to.